Sperry S-1

 Sperry S-1 bombsight with N-2 modification on top.

-The Sperry S-1 was a World War II bombsight used by the USAAF and Royal Air Force (RAF).
-Similar in concept to the more famous Norden bombsight, the S-1 used the tachometric principle to accurately and easily measure ground speed and direction, which older designs could only estimate using lengthy in-flight procedures.
-Unlike the Norden, the S-1 was physically less complicated, easier to adjust in combat, and lacked the Norden's lengthy procedure of setting up the stabilizer.
-On the downside, it was also over twice as heavy at 75 lb.
+The Sperry S-1 was a bombsight used by the USAAF and Royal Air Force (RAF) during World War II.
+Similar in concept to the more famous Norden bombsight, the S-1 used the tachometric principle to quickly and accurately measure ground speed and direction, providing higher accuracy than older designs (which could only estimate using lengthy in-flight procedures).
+The S-1 was physically less complicated than the Norden, easier to adjust in combat, and did not use the Norden's lengthy procedure of setting up the stabilizer.
+However, it was more than twice as heavy at 75 lb, and proved less accurate in testing.

-The S-1 was introduced primarily to address the Army's inability to receive enough quantities of the Norden, whose manufacture was controlled by the US Navy.
-The Navy was also blocking any foreign sales of the Norden, despite high-level pressure from the Royal Air Force to acquire them for their bombers.
-The Navy did not control the S-1, so when the RAF purchased examples of the B-24 Liberator (as the LB-30), the S-1 equipped them.
-This led to S-1 being used in Army B-24s as well, while Nordens were sent to the B-17 Flying Fortress.
+The S-1 was introduced primarily to address the Army's inability to obtain enough of the Norden sights, whose manufacture was controlled by the US Navy.
+The Navy was also blocking any sale of the Norden outside the US, despite high-level pressure from the RAF to acquire them for their bombers.
+The Navy did not control manufacture of the S-1, so when the RAF purchased examples of the B-24 Liberator (as the LB-30) from the Army, they were equipped with the S-1.
+This led to the S-1's use in Army B-24s as well, while Nordens were sent to the B-17 Flying Fortress.

 The Sperry's first use in combat was by the RAF, who attempted to use their Liberators in high-altitude attacks.
 Like the Norden, the S-1 proved much less capable in combat than initially hoped; bombing accuracy was on the order of 1000 feet, compared to around 100 feet in testing in the US.
-The RAF experience led them to give up on the idea of high-level bombing entirely, and they began to focus almost entirely on night bomber forces with the associated Mark XIV bomb sight.
+The RAF's experience led them to give up on the idea of high-altitude bombing, and they began to focus almost entirely on night bomber forces with the associated Mark XIV bomb sight.

 As the supply of Nordens improved, the S-1 eventually became surplus and manufacture ended in 1943.
 By the end of the war, about 5,000 had been delivered.
 One of the lasting contributions of the S-1 was its associated A-5 autopilot system, which proved extremely adaptable and formed the basis of many post-war designs.